Anshan: Climate

-Anshan has a monsoon-influenced humid continental climate (Köppen Dwa) characterised by hot, humid summers, due to the monsoon, and rather long, cold, and very dry winters, due to the Siberian anticyclone.
+Anshan has a monsoon-influenced humid continental climate (Köppen Dwa) characterised by hot, humid summers, due to the monsoon, and rather long, cold, and arid winters, due to the Siberian anticyclone.
 The four seasons here are distinctive.
 Nearly half of the annual rainfall occurs in July and August.
-The monthly 24-hour average temperatures ranges from −7.6 °C in January to 25.9 °C in July, while the annual mean is 10.6 °C. Sunshine is generous and amounts to 2,543 hours annually, while relative humidity averages 58%, ranging from 47% in March and April to 75% in July and August.
+The monthly 24-hour average temperatures ranges from −7.6 °C in January to 25.9 °C in July, while the annual mean is 10.6 °C. Sunshine is generous and amounts to 2,595.4 hours annually, while relative humidity averages 55%, ranging from 44% in April to 71% in July and August.
 Extreme temperatures have ranged from −26.9 °C up to 36.7 °C.

 Administrative divisions

-Anshan is divided into four districts, one town, one county and one autonomous county.
+Anshan is divided into four districts, one city, one county and one autonomous county.

 Economy

 The north east of China is a major industrial zone and Anshan is one of the key sites of the north east.
+Anshan is in the midst of a at least a quarter of China's iron and coal resources.
 The city is renowned as "China's capital of iron and steel".
 Prior to the development of the Iron and Steel industries, Anshan was a relatively small city of little importance.
 As the steel mills expanded, so to did the city.
 Spin off industries developed alongside the steel plant making the area a centre of heavy industry.

 As a joint Sino-Japanese venture, Anshan Zhenzing Iron Ore Company Unlimited was started in Anshan in 1918.
 When Japan occupied Northeast China in 1931, these mills were turned into a Japanese owned monopoly.
 Anshan subsequently became part of the Japanese puppet state of Manchukuo and additional industries developed around the iron and steel mills.
 Due to its mills, the city became a significant strategic industrial hub during World War II and as such, was subject to constant Allied bombing during the war.

 Total production of processed iron in Manchuria reached 1,000,000 tonnes in 1931–32, of which almost half was made by Shōwa Steel in Anshan.
 Iron production grew to 7,000,000 tonnes in 1938 and by 1941, Shōwa Steel Works had a total capacity production of 1,750,000 tonnes of iron bars and 1,000,000 tonnes of processed steel.
 By 1942, Anshan's Shōwa Steel Works total production capacity reached 3,600,000 tonnes, making it one of the major iron and steel centers in the world.